 \begin{proof} Let $*:\Lambda^i(M)\rightarrow \Lambda^{n-i}(M)$ the Hodge star operator.
 Then $*$ induces a map between $\Omega_{c}^i(M)$ and $\Omega_{c}^{n-i}(M)$ such that for $\eta, \omega\in \Omega_{c}^i(M)$ we have: that is $*$ is an isometry between $\Omega^{i}_{c}(M)$ and $\Omega^{n-i}_{c}(M)$.
 This implies that $*$ extends to an isometry between $L^{2}\Omega^{i}(M,g)$ and $L^{2}\Omega^{n-i}(M,g)$.
-Now it is an immediate consequence of definition \ref{nino} and definition \ref{reso} that and the sign depends only on the parity of the degree $i$.
-So we can apply theorem \ref{duality} and the assertion follows. \end{proof}
+Now it is an immediate consequence of Definition \ref{nino} and Definition \ref{reso} that and the sign depends only on the parity of the degree $i$.
+So we can apply Theorem \ref{duality} and the assertion follows. \end{proof}

 \begin{rem} The previous theorem shows that pair of complementary Hilbert complexes appear naturally in riemannian geometry.
-In fact the Hodge star operator provides naturally a family of link maps and so we do not need to assume their existence. \end{rem}
+In fact the Hodge star operator provides naturally a family of duality maps and so, in this case, we do not need to assume their existence. \end{rem}

 \begin{teo} Let $(M,g)$ be an open, oriented and incomplete riemannian manifold of dimension $n$.
 Suppose that for each $i=0,...,n$ $ran(d_{min,i})$ is closed in $L^2\Omega^{i+1}(M,g)$.
 Then there exists a Hilbert complex $(L^2\Omega^i(M,g)),d_{\mathfrak{m},i})$ such that for each $i=0,...n$ $d_{max,i}$ is an extension of $d_{\mathfrak{m},i}$ which is an extension of $d_{min,i}$ and where $H^i_{2,\mathfrak{m}}(M,g)$ is the cohomology of the Hilbert complex $(L^2\Omega^i(M,g),d_{\mathfrak{m},i})$.
 Finally, if\\ $(L^2\Omega^i(M,g),d_{max,i})$ or equivalently $(L^2\Omega^i(M,g),d_{min,i})$ is Fredholm, then $(L^2\Omega^i(M,g),d_{\mathfrak{m},i})$ is a Fredholm complex with Poincar\'e duality. \end{teo}